freznel10/qmk_firmware/docs/feature_pointing_device.md

 ***Notes:***
 1. `POINTING_DEVICE_MODES_FASTCALC` will force all divisors to powers of two but will enable fast calculation of division.
-2. it is recommended that generally powers of 2 are used for divisors **(e.g. 1, 2, 4, 8, 16, 32, 64, 128*)**  and using `POINTING_DEVICE_MODES_FASTCALC` as will optimize better, but as long as `POINTING_DEVICE_MODES_FASTCALC` is not used **any positive integer of 255 or less** will work.
+2. For processors without hardware supported integer division (Atmel AVR U4, U2, ARM Cortex M0, M0+, M1, and, M2 chips with the exception of the RP2040[M0+] which has additional hardware for it) it is recommended that generally powers of 2 are used for divisors **(e.g. 1, 2, 4, 8, 16, 32, 64, 128*)** or using `POINTING_DEVICE_MODES_FASTCALC` as it will optimize better, but as long as `POINTING_DEVICE_MODES_FASTCALC` is not used **any positive integer of 255 or less** will work but can be slower on chips without hardware division.
 3. Drag scroll speed will be effected by OS mouse settings (_there are usually separate settings for scroll "wheel" and "wheel tilt"_)
     - The `POINTING_DRAG_DIVISOR` default value of 8 is based on having mouse settings in the OS set to one line per tick of "mouse wheel" or "wheel tilt" (_the minimum_)
-4. `POINTING_PRECISION_DIVISOR` default will half cursor speed when active (_divisor of 2_) but a divisor of 4 is fine to use as well but the cursor will be quite a bit slower, however divisors of 8 or greater will likely only work well for high cpi settings.
+4. `POINTING_PRECISION_DIVISOR` default will half cursor speed when active (_divisor of 2_) but a divisor of 4 is fine to use as well but the cursor will be quite a bit slower, however divisors of 8 or greater will likely only work well for very high cpi settings.
 5. Speed and sensitivity of any pointing device mode will be impacted by the pointing device CPI setting so divisors may need to be adjusted to personal preference and CPI settings typically used.
 6. Recommended settings for `POINTING_CARET_DIVISOR_V` and `POINTING_CARET_DIVISOR_H` will give faster horizontal caret movement than vertical and will give even more stability to keeping movement horizontal.